|

 The area has long been settled, but at a low density.
 Notable antiquities include "Arthur's Stone", a 5,000 years old burial chamber; a fascinating part-Norman Church, St Andrew's; a part-14th century mansion, Old Court; a 17th century coaching Inn, the Red Lion Hotel; and several victorian buildings with connections to the local benefactor, George Jarvis, and the famous victorian diarist, the Rev. Francis Kilvert.
 Brobury House and Gardens look across the river to the vicarage where Kilvert lived.

+Click on the links to the left to find out more about the villages of Bredwardine and Brobury, and explore the surrounding area.
 For Images and more detail of Bredwardine and Brobury - see the "Out and About" page.

 The idea to develop this site was supported by the Church Tourism Group, and assisted by a "Community Champions" grant to Alan Maddison from the Community Champions Fund; the grant was administered by Community First in Herefordshire & Worcestershire.